 Home to one of the world’s best-selling beers (Carlsberg), Copenhagen is known for its bars, breweries and nightlife.
 The Danes do a love a drink, so why not join them on this pub crawl led by a party-loving guide, who will take you some of the city’s most popular drinking venues?

 Visit four of the city’s best bars, with two free shots and two mixed drinks included.
 Then, end up at one of Copenhagen’s liveliest nightclubs where you can dance the night away.

 Hygge and happiness with a local

 Denmark is known for the concept of hygge, and this walking tour takes in places in the city that can give you a sense of well-being and happiness.
-You’ll explore a hidden library garden and the Kongens Have, one of world’s first public parks.

 The tour also takes in the narrow streets of Nyboder, with its yellow-painted houses, part of the world’s first social housing project.
 The knowledgeable guide will also give you the lowdown on Danish design, and Denmark’s impressive green innovations and social policies.

 Best of all, the tour includes a trip to a calming café for a Danish pastry and coffee and a chocolate treat.
 What’s not to like?

 Improve your Insta profile with this three-hour private photography walking tour that takes you to the most cinematic corners of the city.